Jokic's triple-double leads Nuggets past Suns 119-91

 TIP-INS:

 Suns: Phoenix was without G Troy Daniels, who sustained a concussion at practice.
 "It was a contact practice, guys were scrimmaging and it happened right in front of me," Kokoskov said.
-"It didn't look that hard but he didn't pass the test."
+"It didn't look that hard but he didn't pass the test.
+He's in concussion protocol and he's expected to come back in a few days."

 Nuggets: Denver was 31-10 at home last season, fourth-best in the NBA. ...
 Murray tried to get too fancy on a steal and layup and was stripped when he tried to go behind his back before scoring. ...
-Torey Craig's defensive versatility will be called upon if Barton misses much time.
+The Nuggets' second string kept letting the Suns back in the game as Phoenix's big runs came when Denver's starters were getting breathers on the bench.
+The Nuggets were outscored 13-2 at the end of the third quarter and saw their lead go from 25 to 13.

 UP NEXT